Farratto/WalkThisWay/README.md

 * v1.3.3: Made query window more theme-friendly.
 * v1.3.2: Added Support for Team Twohy's 5e Effects Coding.
 Made changes under the hood to improve accuracy and efficiency.
 * v1.2.5: New Options allowing players to individually disable the reminder windows (if DM allows).
-* v1.2.0: Now will only delete entire effect line if you ask it to.
-Added a toggle option to turn the extension on/off live.
-Full support added for BCE & FZ.
+* v1.2.0: Full support added for BCE & FZ.